WebAccessVL: Violation-Aware VLM for Web Accessibility: Experiments

-We conducted a perceptual study to assess how well the modified HTML files preserve both the website’s content and visual style.
-We compare against Claude~3.5 and GPT-4o, which achieved a relatively low number of accessibility violations {\bf while maintaining} overall design fidelity, as observed in~\tabref{tab:test_1k}.
-Although GPT-5 achieves a low violation count, it makes large changes to the website's design.

-Each participant is shown the reference webpage along with outputs from our method and two baselines, Claude 3.5 and GPT-4.
-Specifically, participants were asked, ``Which website (A, B, or C) best maintains the content and visual style of the reference image?
-In the event of a tie, please select the one with the better visual design.''
+\myparagraph{Perceptual study design.} We conducted a perceptual study to assess how well the modified HTML files preserve both the website's content and visual style.
+We compare against Claude~3.5 and GPT-5.
+Each participant is shown the reference webpage along with outputs from our method and two baselines, Claude 3.5 and GPT-5.
+Participants were asked, ``Which website (A, B, or C) best maintains the content and visual style of the reference image?
+If tied, select the one with the better visual design.''
 Participants may select only one option for each question or leave the question empty.
-We gathered statistics on 13 questions and received responses from 31 participants.
+We collected 13 questions with responses from 30 participants.